Early Martin Guitars

 Martin Mid-1840's Alternate X Brace Spanish Style Guitar

-This Size 1 Martin has another experimental variant of X bracing, with a large X, and the tone bar below the bridge crossing the treble brace of the
+This Size 1 Martin has another experimental variant of X bracing,

-this appears to be the first of the variants to contain a large, complete X.
+strut of the fan to form a smaller X, this appears to be the first of the variants to contain a large, complete X.

 The soundhole of this guitar has another variation of the diamond rosette, with a tasteful single center ring of alternating long and short abalone diamonds.